open-uem/openuem-docs/docs/03-Introduction/08-console.md

 - Browse an endpoint's information gathered by an agent
 - Start a VNC remote assistance session
 - Browse the files contained in an endpoint's logical disks
-- Deploy a package to an endpoint using Winget.
+- Deploy a package to an endpoint using Winget or Flatpak.
 You can also uninstalled packages deployed by OpenUEM
 - Get statistics and check the status of the different OpenUEM components